loofxtrt/copycat/README.md

 Infinity: https://www.gnome-look.org/p/2112373

 ### Software
-- Blender (original blender SVG edited with a subtle gradient)
+- Blender (original Blender SVG edited with a subtle gradient)
 - Godot (from PlasmaX, edited SVG to make the tones match)
 - Inkscape (from PlasmaX, edited SVG to make it darker)
 - Krita (from Marwaita)